Skip to main contentAgent Configurator

 Usability recommendations

-Adding actions to an assistant
+Adding actions to an agent

-Be generous when adding actions to an assistant.
+Be generous when adding actions to an agent.
 Some integrations have context-gathering actions like HubSpot’s Get deal context, which retrieves internal IDs for pipelines and stages.
-This enables smoother use of actions like Create deal or Update deal because you can ask the assistant to get all existing pipelines and specify in natural language which one to use, rather than looking up IDs in your HubSpot settings.
+This enables smoother use of actions like Create deal or Update deal because you can ask the agent to get all existing pipelines and specify in natural language which one to use, rather than looking up IDs in your HubSpot settings.

 Actions requiring confirmation